royw/appimage-updater/docs/installation.md

 ## Requirements

+- **Linux Operating System** - AppImage is a Linux-specific package format
-- Python 3.11 or higher
+- **Python 3.11 or higher** - Required for modern async/await and type features
-- Internet connection for downloading updates
+- **Internet connection** - For downloading updates from repositories

 ## End User Installation